 Old Fall River Road

 Opened in 1920, it was the first road in Rocky Mountain National Park.
-It’s an 11-mile route that’s one-way and surfaced with gravel.
-With a speed limit of 15 mph and no guard rails, it’s not for everyone though travels to Fall River Pass at 11,796 ft (3,595 m).
+It’s an 11-mile one-way route surfaced with gravel.
+With a speed limit of 15 mph and no guard rails, it’s not for everyone, though it travels to Fall River Pass at 11,796 ft (3,595 m).

 Bear Lake Road